kotianrakshith/AzureProj3/README.md

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.034.png)

-`           `Then you can add your user for docker group(This may not be needed, but if you use different user it is helpful)
+Then you can add your user for docker group(This may not be needed, but if you use different user it is helpful)

-sudo usermod -aG docker $USER
+'sudo usermod -aG docker $USER'

-Then reload the session using command: newgrp docker
+Then reload the session using command: 'newgrp docker'

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.035.png)

 Now we will also do docker login to login to azure container registry:

 First we will go to access keys and enable admin user which will give us username and password

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.036.png)

 We wll use this to login to login server.

-docker login kotianrakshith.azurecr.io
+'docker login kotianrakshith.azurecr.io'

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.037.png)

-1. Add SSH service connection in Azure DevOps to the VM:
+## **5. Add SSH service connection in Azure DevOps to the VM:**

 Go to the Project Settings-> Service connections-> click New service connection: